HeidelTime/heideltime/doc/readme.txt

   In: LREC 2012: Proceedings of the 8th International Conference on Language Resources and Evaluation.
 Pages 3746-3753, Istanbul, Turkey, May 21-27, 2012.
 ELRA. http://www.lrec-conf.org/proceedings/lrec2012/pdf/425_Paper.pdf

+Starting with version 2.0, HeidelTime contains also automatically created resources.
+If you use them, please cite the following paper:
+  Jannik Strötgen and Michael Gertz:
+  A Baseline Temporal Tagger for All Languages.
+  In EMNLP: Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing.
+Pages 541-547, Lisbon, Portugal, September 17-21, 2015.
+ACL.

 ###################
 # 2. Introduction #